ehhong/identityexploration/_posts/projects/2018-11-24-krystalphu.md

 <h3>How do you think that others see you?</h3>
 <p>At first, a lot of people have the impression that I'm quieter and a little more meek than I actually am.
 As soon as anyone gets to know me even a little bit, they'd see that I'm kind of a loud person.
 I'm really not afraid to tell people things they don't want to hear, if that's what I believe is right.
 I think my parents raised me to be that way because they were afraid people would stereotype me or take advantage of me in social and professional situations.
 And I think, you know, from that first impression a lot of people will think, oh, she's probably shy, or strait-laced, or whatever the words are that sort of characterize me as someone I'm not.
 I enjoy – almost a little too much – bucking that initial impression that people have of me.
 For example, I choose particular ways of dressing that go along with that.
 I guess, if I wear heels all the time it's because I enjoy announcing my presence when I walk into a room.
 It's probably off-putting, but I do it anyway.
 I like feeling that type of self-confidence.
 I worked hard for it.</p>

-<h3>Harvard intro:</h3>
-<p>Krystal Phu is a senior (’19) concentrating in Human Developmental and Regenerative Biology.
-She was born in Massachusetts but spent most of her childhood in the Marshall Islands.
-On campus, she is the co-chair of the Pforzheimer House Commiteee and a photo journalist at the Crimson.
-Krystal also conducts research on the effects of dietary factors on cardiac fibrosis and indicators of cardiovascular health in mice at the Lee Laboratory.</p>